-As with every Field Trip, children under the age of 12 can attend for free and this year the family space, nicknamed Day Camp, has been redesigned and programmed with some of the best in Canadian children’s acts, alongside emerging young artists, with a few more activities for kids of all ages to engage in.
+As with every Field Trip, children 12 years of age and under can attend for free and this year the family space, nicknamed Day Camp, has been redesigned and programmed with some of the best in Canadian children’s acts, alongside emerging young artists, with a few more activities for kids of all ages to engage in.

 Field Trip Day Camp is BACK!

 Saturday will feature headliners Jam Side Up, identical twin acrobatic street performers from Quebec City, whose whimsical theatre, music, circus and visual arts will amaze and entertain.
 The opening day also features children’s entertainer Nancy Kopman, folk duo Oozakazoo, as well as Turbo Street Funk, a Toronto jazz-funk combo that will get a summertime dance party started.